Canon Powershot SX50 HS Summary

 The Canon Powershot SX50 HS is a prosumer digital camera with the requisite manual controls, including manual focus and custom white-balance, plus a hot-shoe and built-in EVF.
 It has advanced features like exposure and focus bracketing and it can shoot full 1080p HD video with stereo sound.

-Image quality is good for this type of camera, falling short compared to the Fuji X-S1
+Image quality is good for this type of camera, falling short compared to the Fujifilm X-S1

 Choosing a camera like the SX50 HS is all about the zoom and, this time, there are no other models that can match it.
 If you need such a long zoom, you have to get used to its compromises.